Corcoran Art and the Book (CBK)

 The history and evolution of Japanese bookbinding.
 Exploration and production of historically important Japanese bookbinding methods, including hand scroll, stab binding variations, accordion books, and ledgers.
 Techniques such as backing paper or cloth for covers and making traditional book cases are covered.

 CBK 7400.
 Exploration in East/West Papermaking.
 3 Credits.

 This intermediate/ advanced course is an exposure to traditional and experimental methods of hand papermaking, with an emphasis on papermaking as an expressive art medium.
-Work will include processing raw fiber, pigmenting pulp, exploring Eastern and Western sheet formation styles, and examining various drying and finishing techniques.
-In addition, 3-D techniques, including paper casting and vacuum forming will be taught.
-Throughout the course, the history of paper will be discussed.
+Work includes processing raw fiber, pigmenting pulp, exploring Eastern and Western sheet formation styles, and examining various drying and finishing techniques.
+In addition, 3-D techniques, including paper casting and vacuum forming are taught.
+Throughout the course, the history of paper is discussed.
 Prerequisite for this course is 2D Applications in Paper or Dimensional and Color Papermaking.
 Or permission can be granted by Instructor or Director of the Art and the Book program.

 CBK 7800.
 Art and the Book Pro-Thesis.
 3 Credits.